umeda14/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

 ### 1. Pourpose of the analysis
 Wearable computing is becoming popular.
-This project is to make a tidy data set of the example for futher analysis.
+This project is to make a tidy data set of the example for futrher analysis.

 ### 2. Source of the data
 The data collected from the accelerometers from the Samsung Galaxy S smartphone was analyzed.
 Explanation of the variables were described here in [code_book.md](./code_book.md).